CMSgov/cms-bb2-python-sdk/README.md

 You'll need a sandbox account and sample access token to access data from the Blue Button 2.0 API.

-To learn how to create a sandbox account and generate a sample access token, see **[Try the API](https://bluebutton.cms.gov/developers/#try-the-api)**.
+To learn how to create a sandbox account and generate a sample access token, see **[Getting started in the developer sandbox](https://bluebutton.cms.gov/developers/#getting-started-in-the-developer-sandbox)**.

 ## Installation<a id="installation"></a>